ls1intum/artemis-helm/README.md

 - StatefulSets
   - Database (Only for evaluation/testing/development purposes)
   - jHipster registry
   - Artemis Application Server Scheduling Node - We use a StatefulSet for the primary Artemis Application Server instance.
-This instance is used forr all scheduling tasks.
+This instance is used for all scheduling tasks.
 The scheduling node must be unique in the cluster!
 - Deployments
   - [Message Broker](https://github.com/ls1intum/activemq-broker-docker)
   - Artemis Application Server - We use a deployment to scale the Artemis Application server.
 If you need more resources, you can scale out this deployment